 Length: 3 pages

-This bill was introduced on May 22, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 22, 1996, in a previous session of Congress, but it did not receive a vote.

 May 22, 1996

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.